CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * Learn how to use multiple instances of Blender to utilise the CPU and GPU on your computer.
 * Decide on how many samples for the final animation.

-# Creating A Video of Your Animation
+# Creating A Video of Your Animation (Edited to reflect new forum 22/12/2016)
 * Be Introduced to the Video Editor.
 * Combine your Rendered images in to a final video.
 * Explore various exporting options.